 In order to keep everyone safe & healthy we are taking extra precautions during the Covid -19 outbreak.

 We are still taking online orders, local pickups are by appointment only & arrangements will be made to make sure everyone stays safe.
-In person consultations & assessments are on hold until further notice.
-However, you can still send us your image for assessment & custom sizes via our 'Image Assessment' link on our website under Resources.
+For in person consultations & assessments, please call to make an appointment.
+Or, you can send us your image for assessment & custom sizes via our 'Image Assessment' link on our website under Resources.
 If you have any questions or concerns please feel free to contacts us.